fw2260/p8105_final_project/proposal.md

 1. User score vs. Metascore
 2. Total sales by genre over time
 3. Which time period generated the most popular games?
-4. Which developer released the most/least popular games or the highest/lowest scored?
+4. Which developers released the most/least popular games or the highest/lowest scored?
 5. Preference of users of different platform
 6. Preference of users from different regions
 7. What factors influence sales?
 How do they influence it?

 Most, if not all, data will be visualized in the form of interactive graphs on a dashboard.
+In the end, we want a series of dashboards that provides insights on the aforementioned topics and conveys our findings clearly to the audience.

 Anticipated coding challenges will be scraping, cleaning, and combining the data from the two websites because of possible discrepancies in naming conventions as well as not all information being on a single webpage.

 ## Timeline